steinbrennerlab/blast-align-tree/README.md

 bash tblastn-align-tree.sh -q AT4G33430.1 -qdbs TAIR10cds.fa -n 15 15 15 -dbs TAIR10cds.fa Pvul218cds.fa Vung469cds.fa -hdr gene: polypeptide= locus=
 Rscript visualize-tree.R -e AT4G33430.1 -b SERK_tree -a AT5G10290 -n 45
 ```
+The pipeline relies on a bash implementation of argparse, which parses the argument values listed after each option.
+For example, argparse will parse the three argument values after option -dbs into a variable array ("TAIR10cds.fa Pvul218cds.fa Vung469cds.fa"), thus specifying which BLAST genome databases to search in later parts of the script

 ## Run blast-align-tree for ACC Oxidase